SCSEA/Cam-Ethical-Hackers/README.md

 # Warning and Legal Desclaimer

 Cam-Ethical-Hackers is only for Educational Purpose Only.
-The Developers is not Responsible any damage Caused by this program
+The Developers are not Responsible any damage Caused by this program

 # Support Please Share Follow me Thank you...